maxpmaxp/sterch.fields.ip/README.txt

 =================
 sterch.fields.ip
 =================

-field to define:
+Fields to define:
  * ip address
  * ip network

+See zope.schema for more information about fields.